tomerfiliba-org/reedsolomon/README.rst

 |Contributors|

-For a list of all contributors, see `this page <https://github.com/tomerfiliba/reedsolomon/graphs/contributors>`_.
+For a list of all contributors, please see `the GitHub Contributors graph <https://github.com/tomerfiliba/reedsolomon/graphs/contributors>`_ and the `commits history <https://github.com/tomerfiliba/reedsolomon/commits/master>`_.

 License
 -------